utcsilab/deepinpy/README.md

 # DeepInPy: Deep Inverse Problems for Python
-Work in progress package for training deep inverse problems in python
+Package for training deep inverse problems in Python

+This project is a __Work In Progress!__ We are looking for volunteers!
+Please see the issues page for open problems.

 ## Example Usage:
 ```bash